 Will A Divorce Impact Your Immigration Status?

-Immigrants who find themselves facing divorce often worry they may be deported, lose their immigration status or lose custody of their children.
+Immigrants who find themselves facing divorce often worry they may be deported or lose their immigration status.
 If you are currently a citizen, your divorce will not impact your status.
 However, noncitizens who are granted residency within two years of a legitimate marriage could face deportation if the resident or citizen-spouse withdraws the residency petition during divorce proceedings.

 At the law office of Bean, Lloyd, Mukherji, & Taylor, LLP, our attorneys work closely with immigrants facing divorce, protecting and asserting their rights.
 If you have concerns or need legal representation in regard to immigration issues as they relate to divorce, contact immigration attorneys at the law office of Bean, Lloyd, Mukherji, & Taylor, LLP in Oakland today.

-Since permanent residency is conditional for two years, if you are divorced during this time, you must reapply for permanent residency or risk being deported.
+Since residency can be conditional for two years, if you are divorced during this time, you must apply to have the conditions removed or risk being deported.
 Further, a divorce could impact the status of visa applications of family members you are sponsoring and trying to bring into the country.
-Current immigration laws, however, provide deportation waivers in cases involving spouses.
-Our attorneys can review your case and help you obtain a deportation waiver while making sure your rights are protected.
+Current immigration laws, however, provide waivers in cases involving spouses.
+Our attorneys can review your case and help you obtain a waiver while making sure your rights are protected.

 The law office of Bean, Lloyd, Mukherji, & Taylor, LLP represents clients in regard to the following immigration issues as affected by divorce: